edgedb/edgedb/docs/cheatsheets/repl.rst

         Type ``\set`` to see all available settings.

     * - ``\c, \connect [<dbname>]``
-      - Connect to a particular database.
+      - Connect to a particular |branch|.

 Sample usage
 ^^^^^^^^^^^^

-List databases:
+List |branches|:

 .. code-block:: edgeql-repl

     db> \ls
-    List of databases:
+    List of branches:
       db
       tutorial